 I can’t imagine relocating without the generous relocation assistance I received.

-- I had a dedicated relocation coordinator who helped me schedule relocation services.
+- A dedicated relocation coordinator who helps schedule relocation services.

-- I received a lump sum payment that could be used towards selling my home and any other expenses.
+- A lump sum payment that could be used towards selling a home and any other expenses.

-- I stayed in temporary housing for a month in the new destination at no cost to me.
+- Temporary housing for a month in the new destination

 - Among other services..